fbpx

 • Identify Rarity Instantly: You can determine MTG rarity by the color of the set symbol (Black, Silver, Gold, Red-Orange) or the letter code (C, U, R, M) at the bottom of modern cards.

-• Rarity Doesn't Equal Value: A card's financial value is driven by player demand (playability) and collector demand, not just its rarity.
-A highly-played Uncommon can be more valuable than a bulk Rare.
+• Rarity ≠ Value: A card's price is driven by demand, not just scarcity.
+A playable Uncommon can be worth more than a bulk Rare.

 How Do You Tell the Rarity of a Magic Card?